 - 2 tablespoons maple syrup

-- 1/2 cup semi sweet dairy free chocolate chips
+- ½ cup (90 grams) semi sweet dairy free chocolate chips

-- Add peanut butter, dates, maple syrup and salt to a food processor and process until well combined.
+- Add the peanut butter, maple syrup and salt and process again to combine.